Booking.com and TripAdvisor Attack: How Destinations Should Position Themselves in the Tours & Activities Market Now

 The area of day tourism and local activities had a long shadowy existence.
 The focus in the sales channels and in the local destinations was on travel, overnight stays and possibly flat rates.

 But the market is changing radically: large tour operators and start-ups are focusing on “local activities”.
 There are clear parallels to the hotel industry ten years ago.
-Booking.com recently purchased the American booking solution Fareharbor, Tripadvisor the Icelandic startup Bookun – both software-as-a-service (SaaS) companies that – similar to Regiondo – support tourism service providers in digitizing their offers.
+Booking.com purchased the American booking solution Fareharbor, while TripAdvisor bought the Icelandic startup Bokun – both software-as-a-service (SaaS) companies that – similar to Regiondo – support tourism service providers in digitizing their offers.
 The focus here is on technology.

 More traditional players such as TUI are also investing in this market: TUI has bought back the activities of Hotelbeds and intends to invest more.
 This includes sales as well as the production of offers on site.

-Only the DMOs (Destination Management Organisations), which traditionally have the pole position in local activities, find it difficult to digitize their existing know-how and their good contacts to organizers.
+Only the DMOs (Destination Management Organizations), which traditionally have the pole position in local activities, find it difficult to digitize their existing know-how and their strong contacts with suppliers.
 There is a risk of losing the digital connection and thus the customer at elementary points.

 What does this mean for the market?